noplacenoaddress/OpenBSD/README.md

 riccardo@trimurti:~$
 ```

 In my configuration I've got also a dynamic IPv4 [EdgeOS](https://dl.ubnt.com/guides/edgemax/EdgeOS_UG.pdf) endpoint and another with fixed IPv4 [RouterOS](https://es.wikipedia.org/wiki/MikroTik) one.
-In EdgeOS I've got to update the black hole routing table excluding the new ip and add to the firewall group list `OPENBSD`, and also add the `ROUTERID` of the new OpenBSD mesh host to the relative address-group and to the policy access list 10 using the correct rule number.
+In EdgeOS I've got to  add the `ROUTERID` of the new OpenBSD mesh host to the relative address-group and to the policy access list 10 using the correct rule number.

 ```shell
 root@indra# set firewall group address-group OPENBSD address 216.238.100.26